 Your pelvic floor—just like your arms, abs and glutes—can be strengthened and weakened with exercise and everyday activity.
 But just how much attention should you give to making this essential muscle group as strong as can be?

-Two of our experts, Sex and Relationship Therapist Carli Blau and DPT Dr. Amy Hoover, are here to give you a well-rounded understanding of all that goes on down below.
-It's the perfect pelvic floor refresher before diving into our newest on-demand series, the Pelvic Floor Strengthening Program.
+Two of our experts, Sex and Relationship Therapist Carli Blau and P.volve Chief Physical Therapist Dr. Amy Hoover, are here to give you a well-rounded understanding of all that goes on down below.
+It's the perfect pelvic floor refresher before diving into our Pelvic Floor Strengthening Program.

-How can someone know if they have a weak pelvic floor?
+How does someone know if they have a weak pelvic floor?

 How will a first-time pelvic floor exam go?